Agramm18/Patient_Management_System_v.05/docs/architecture/PROJECT_STRUCTURE.md

 3. The user confirms or changes the entered data.
 4. `PasswordFlow` starts `PasswordService`.
 5. `PasswordService` validates password rules and hashes the password with BCrypt.
-6. `CreateAccount` inserts the new account into the database.
+6. `CreateAccount` inserts the new account through the repository layer.

-Current registration defaults:

-- Account status: `pending`
-- Role: `intern`
-- Department: `unassigned`
-- Permission: database default `read_only`

 ## Login Flow

-Login verifies credentials and decides what happens based on account status.
+Login verifies credentials and decides the next action based on account status.

 1. `LoginFlow` starts `LoginInputCollector`.
 2. `LoginInputCollector` collects username and password.
 3. `LoginVerification` uses `CheckUserInDB` to check the username.
 4. `CheckUserInDB` verifies the password with BCrypt.
 5. `CheckUserInDB` loads the account status.
-6. `LoginVerification` decides the next action.
+6. `LoginVerification` routes based on status.
 7. `app.Repository.logsRepository.CollectLogs` stores the login attempt.

 Current account status behavior: